Preparing for Graduate School

 - Apply for financial aid at graduate schools.
 Also seek out graduate assistantships and doctoral fellowship opportunities.

 - Request grade transcripts and send them directly to graduate schools.

 - Finalize your statement of purpose (if needed).

 - Check to see that all documents needed for the graduate application have been received.
 If not, complete the graduate application process.
 Learn how to Check your Application Status at the University of Arkansas Graduate School.

 - Communicate with department faculty at the graduate schools in which you're interested.

 - Notify your chosen college of your acceptance.

 - Notify any other colleges that you are declining their offers.

 - Make plans to move to your new school — housing, banking, etc.

-- Consider applying for the Razorgrad Institute for Success and Engagement (RISE) for promising new graduate students from historically underrepresented populations in graduate school.
+- Consider applying for the Razorgrad Institute for Success and Engagement (RISE) for promising new graduate students from varied backgrounds.